Are your children struggling to understand various math concepts? Math manipulatives might be your answer to help them understand math better.

 At HomeSchool ThinkTank, we think that learning to tell time is still important.

-When kids learn to tell time, they not only understand this skill and can read a clock, but they learn to think in abstract ways that utilize previous concepts learned like counting by fives.
+When kids learn to tell time, then they can actually read a real clock.
+In addition, they’ll use previous concepts that they have learned, like counting by fives.

 You can look on Amazon for a variety of educational clocks for kids However, we’ve found two learning clocks that we prefer.
 You may want to purchase both learning clocks.